 - Where can people find you on social media?

-The episode will be published next Saturday (2nd March 2019).
-In the meantime, I encourage you to catch up on episodes 1-10.
+I encourage you to catch up on episodes 1-10.
 There are several ways to connect with Kevin and enjoy his content:

 Follow Kevin on Twitter (@MadForMaple)